Services, Tools and Fees

 The schemes do not pay more for a long consultation if we simply bill for one.
 In rare cases, with prior consent they will, but even once we have the consent, actually getting paid is often another administrative battle.

-As a result, and with regret, we charge a co-payment as below.
+As a result, and with regret, we charge a co-payment.